 House bump outs offer a tantalizing solution to that age-old conflict of space and money: you want more space in your house but it costs money than you can ever afford.

-When you want multi-room space--bedroom, bathroom, and living room or office, for instance--you build a full-blown addition.
+When you want multi-room space—bedroom, bathroom, and living room or office, for instance—you build a full-blown addition.
 However, full-blown additions blow your finances to smithereens.
 Expect to pay six figures for even a modest addition.

 Full-size, multi-room additions get most of the attention.
 Builders favor them because they generate the most revenue, as well as making clients satisfied.
 Homeowners love them because they increase the home's property value and they transform home life.
 Post-addition families are happy families because they are no longer living on top of each other.
 Except for the high cost, full additions are win-win for everyone.

 A bump out is an extra space that is far smaller than a full addition and often does not even rise to the size of a room addition.

 There are two schools of thought about bump outs:

 - Full Rooms: Home renovation writer Michael Litchfield in "In-Laws, Outlaws, and Granny Flats" (The Taunton Press, 2011) defines bump outs as essentially in-law suites (full rooms) that are attached to the house.